betisbrinedev/betisbrinedev/README.md

 - 👋 Hi, I’m @betisbrinedev, aka betis

+- 🇧🇷 I'm brazilian

+- 🇺🇲🇧🇷 understand English and Portuguese ( and a little bit of Spanish )

 - 👀 I’m interested in making games

-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and the Unity Engine

 - 😄 Pronouns: he/him ig

 <!---